 Makati is safe and definitely walkable.
 You will be inspired walking around Makati, seeing its modern, tall, iconic and sustainable buildings.
 Each building normally evokes a unique persona created by its famous architects and engineers.
 I wish there will be a facilitated tour in Makati pointing some of these impressive buildings in the city with some of the juicy trivia about them.
 (Swipe below picture for more photos)

 Being one of the largest cities in the Philippines, Makati City offers all kinds of cafes/restaurants with more than thousands of food businesses on its list.
 As tourists ourselves who frequent Makati City almost every month, we are sharing our Top Interesting Cafes/ Restaurants in Makati City (in no particular order)!
 Read our blog here.
 (Swipe below picture for more photos)

 6.)
 Visit Makati Churches

 Some of the churches are more than 400 centuries old.
-Below photo is the Saints Peter and Paul Church located in Poblacion, the oldest part of Makati.
+The first to eight photo on below slideshow is the Saints Peter and Paul Church located in Poblacion, the oldest part of Makati.
 The Franciscans were the first missionaries here in 1578.
 The Jesuits built this church in 1620 and administered it until 1768.
 Adjoining were the novitiate for the Jesuits and a house of retreat.
 Both the church and novitiate were dedicated to San Pedro in memory of the Rev. Pedro de los Montes, builder of the church and of Captain Pedro de Britto, Regidor of Manila, who donated the site called Buenavista in 1607 and endowed the novitiate.
+The ninth photo is the St. George Greek Orthodox Chapel which seems to be the smallest chapel we have visited in Makati City.
 (Swipe below picture for more photos)